 How to determine the type of coverage that you need

-There are different types of home insurance policies that you can avail, depending on the kind of coverage that you need.
+Also there are different types of home insurance policies that you can avail, depending on the kind of coverage that you need.
 To give you an idea, it should be enough to cover rebuilding and furnishing your home in case it gets totally wiped off.

 Consult a home builder to get the estimate of how much you’d need to rebuild it.
 That estimate would serve as your basis for the replacement coverage.